CLARIAH/virtuoso-quad-log/DEPLOY.md

 After a while the resourcesync generator wakes up and finds the files produced by the quad logger in it's directory `input` which is mapped to the docker volume `rdfdump`.
-It will start to compress the files into zip files and publish tresources and metadata in it's directory `output` which was mapped to the docker volume `rdfdumpwithresourcesync`.
+It will start to compress the files into zip files and publish resources and metadata in it's directory `output` which was mapped to the docker volume `rdfpublish`.
 ```
 resourcesync_generator_1    | Zipped 10 resources in /output/part_00000.zip
 ...